harrietrc/loadimpact-docs/jekyll/_v4/testing-methodologies/application-testing-methodology.md

 ## Phase 0 - It's a new tool, go explore!

-If you are like us here at Load Impact.
+If you are like us here at LoadImpact.
 You will probably want to spend some time clicking around, trying things without any guidance, and seeing what happens when you click that button (yes, that one).
 Go ahead and do that, think of questions you may have about the tool, they may get answered here.
 If not, you can always ask us.

 ## Phase 1 - Planning, Test Configuration, and Validation